ChuckBDT/revolver-modal/readme.md

 #

-Revolver Modal is a custom React hook dedicated to simplify the creation of modals for React
+Revolver Modal is a custom React hook dedicated to simplify the creation of modals for React, it has no dependencies and is made to be the lightest possible

+## Dependencies

+- `React` : 16.8.0 or later

 ## Installation